 Chile actively participates in the World Trade Organization and the CODEX Alimentarius Commission.
-Chile is concerned that unscientific technical trade barriers may adversely affect its exports, the government supports the global standardization of sanitary and phytosanitary trading regulations.
+Chile is concerned that unscientific technical trade barriers may adversely affect its exports.
+As a result, the government supports the global standardization of sanitary and phytosanitary trading regulations.

-The Chilean CODEX Committee is coordinated by The Ministry of Agriculture under the new Chilean Agency for Quality and Food Safety (ACHIPIA).
+The Chilean CODEX Committee is coordinated by the Ministry of Agriculture under the new Chilean Agency for Quality and Food Safety (ACHIPIA).

-Notifications to the WTO related to Sanitary and Phytosanitary (SPS) issues are done by the SPS office within the Ministry of Agriculture, Agricultural and Livestock Service (SAG).
+Notifications to the WTO related to Sanitary and Phytosanitary (SPS) issues are done by the SPS office within the Ministry of Agriculture, Agricultural and Livestock Service (SAG); notifications related to Technical Barriers to Trade (TBT) are done through the General Directorate of International Economic Relations (DIRECON).
 SAG is responsible for enforcing Chile's import regulations concerning alcoholic beverages, organic foods, animal and plant quarantine, animal products for human consumption, the grading and labeling of beef and some processed food products both for human and animal consumption including pet food, feed and feed supplements.